 Transfer of neuroantigen-reactive CD8 cells inhibits experimental allergic encephalomyelitis (York et al 2010).
 In CD8 knockout mice, attacks resolve, but later relapses still occur.
 This would suggest that CD8 cells do not terminate the inflammation in mice but do prevent recurrent attacks.
 Generalizations across species are suspect, however.
-The major suppressor cell subpopulation in mice consists of CD4+CD25+ T regulatory cells, but in multiple sclerosis, the more potent subset is CD8+CCD28-.
+The major suppressor cell subpopulation in mice consists of CD4+CD25+ T regulatory cells, but in man and likely in multiple sclerosis, the more potent subset is CD8+CCD28-.

 Monocytes and microglia present antigens and amplify immune responses.
 They communicate with cells hundreds of microns away through tunneling nanotubes that transmit calcium ions and antigens.
 They over-express receptors for immunoglobulins and are activated by low levels of serum receptor for advanced glycation end-products (RAGE).
-Inhibitory molecules expressed by monocytes (HLA-G, ILT3) are reduced in multiple sclerosis, but expression is upregulated by IFN-beta (Mitsdoerffer et al 2005; Jensen et al 2010) and vitamin D, IL-10, and suppressor CD8 T cells.
-Peripheral monocytes produce excessive nitric oxide, which is neurotoxic and damages oligodendroglia, but also destroys activated T cells.
-Microglia in the brain release nitric oxide, oxygen radicals, complement, proteases, and cytokines.
+Inhibitory molecules expressed by monocytes (HLA-G, ILT3) are reduced in multiple sclerosis, but are upregulated by IFN-beta (Mitsdoerffer et al 2005; Jensen et al 2010).
+Peripheral monocytes produce excessive nitric oxide, which is neurotoxic and damages oligodendroglia but also destroys activated T cells.
+Microglia in the brain release nitric oxide, oxygen radicals, complement, protease, and cytokines.
 CSF nitric oxide metabolites correlate with gadolinium-enhanced MRI lesions, clinical activity, and progression of multiple sclerosis.
 Nitric oxide also modifies brain proteins to form nitrotyrosine.
 This creates neoantigens in the brain and generates antibodies to S-nitrosocysteine in the CNS (Boullerne et al 2002).
 Even though activated macrophages are generally toxic to CNS cells, they may have positive effects too.
-(See “Recovery from relapses,” below.)
+(See Recovery from relapses, below.)

 Hypothalamic plaques are common in multiple sclerosis and disrupt endocrine regulation (Huitinga et al 2004).
 Surviving myelin bundles are next to HLA class II positive microglia.
-Inflammation in the hypothalamus may explain the high number of double-positive corticotrophin and arginine-vasopressin neurons that are unique to multiple sclerosis, especially in disease of long duration.
+Inflammation in the hypothalamus may explain the high number of corticotrophin and arginine-vasopressin double-positive neurons that are unique to multiple sclerosis, especially in disease of long duration.
 Arginine-vasopressin potentiates the action of corticotrophin on adrenocorticotropic hormone release.
 The resultant elevation in cortisol could be beneficial because high numbers of corticotrophin-releasing factor/arginine-vasopressin neurons correlate with low hypothalamic lesion load.
 Similarly, rats with high corticosterone are protected against experimental allergic encephalomyelitis.

 The hypothalamic-pituitary-adrenal (HPA) axis is hyper-responsive to corticotrophin-releasing hormone, especially in primary progressive multiple sclerosis (Then Bergh et al 1999).
 Chronic HPA axis overactivity may render cells insensitive to glucocorticoids and allow them to escape from immune restraint.
 Levels of cortisol, adrenocorticotropic hormone, dehydroepiandrosterone, and cells secreting corticotropin releasing hormone are increased most in progressive and active forms of multiple sclerosis (Ysrraelit et al 2008).
 Glucocorticoids plus antidepressants normalize the HPA axis in multiple sclerosis.